 NOTE: It is critical for First Award Fellowship Program applicants to carefully read all of the instructions in this NSBRI-RFA.
-Each Section includes guidelines, requirements and instructions for preparing and submitting proposals, and defines the administrative policies governing the particular components described in this NSBRI-RFA.
+Each Section includes guidelines, requirements, and instructions for preparing and submitting proposals and defines the administrative policies governing the particular components described in this NSBRI-RFA.

 This National Space Biomedical Research Institute (NSBRI) Request for Applications (NSBRI-RFA) is soliciting applications for the First Award Fellowship Program.
-First Award Fellowships will be competitively awarded for two years, with an opportunity for a third year renewal, in any laboratory in the U.S. conducting biomedical/biotechnological research aligned with NSBRI's goals (Section A).
+First Award Fellowships will be laboratory in the U.S. competitively awarded for one year in any conducting biomedical/biotechnological research aligned with NSBRI's goals (Section A).
 Applications will initially be scientifically and technically peer-reviewed by the NSBRI First Award Fellowship Committee, consisting of a number of eminent scientists that are familiar with space biomedical/biotechnological research.
-Requests for a third year of funding will be evaluated via external peer-review and by the NSBRI Executive Science and Medicine Council (ESMC).
 Non-NSBRI as well as NSBRI-supported researchers qualify as Mentors for this competitive funding.
-The program is open to U.S. citizens, permanent residents or persons with pre-existing visas obtained through their sponsoring institutions that permit postdoctoral training for the project's duration.
+The program is open to U.S. citizens, permanent residents, or persons with pre-existing visas obtained through their sponsoring institutions that permit postdoctoral training for the project's duration.
 To be eligible for this program, First Award Fellows may not have more than five years (cumulative) previous postdoctoral training as of the deadline for this proposal submission.
-The month and year of any previous postdoctoral experience(s) must be included in the CV and any gaps detailed.
-Additionally, those earning a terminal degree more than seven years ago (i.e., terminal degree conferred on or before June 6, 2007) are ineligible for this opportunity.
-Applicants that anticipate earning a terminal degree (Ph.D., M.D., M.D./Ph.D., D.Sc., Sc.D., D.V.M., D.O., or equivalent) by the end of the 2014 calendar year are eligible to participate in this opportunity.
+The month and year of any previous postdoctoral experience(s) must be included in the curriculum vitae and any gaps detailed.
+Additionally, those earning a terminal degree more than seven years ago (i.e., terminal degree conferred on or before June 5, 2008) are ineligible for this opportunity.
+Applicants that anticipate earning a terminal degree (Ph.D., M.D., M.D./Ph.D., D.Sc., Sc.D., D.V.M., D.O., or equivalent) by the end of the 2015 calendar year are eligible to participate in this opportunity.

-All selected First Award Fellows will become members of an NSBRI Science and Technology Team as described in Section A. The First Award Fellowship will be funded as a stipend of \$42,500 for the first year, plus an additional \$7,500 per annum allowance for health insurance and travel will be provided.
-The second year stipend will be \$43,775 plus \$7,500.
-A competitive opportunity for a third year of funding is available depending on existing NSBRI resources and if evaluation by the NSBRI Executive Science and Medicine Council (ESMC) coupled with scientific peer-review determines that this is warranted based on the awardee's performance during the first two years of funding.
+All selected First Award Fellows will become members of an NSBRI Science and Technology Team as described in Section A. The First Award Fellowship will be funded as a stipend of \$43,340, plus an additional \$7,500 per annum allowance for health insurance and travel will be provided.
 Fellows will be expected to travel to a mandatory annual NSBRI/NASA Investigators' Workshop, a research team meeting to be determined and attend a 4-5 day NSBRI Summer Bioastronautics Institute at the NSBRI Consolidated Research Facility (CRF) in Houston, Texas.